karolstawowski/Formula_1_Standings_Website/README.md

 ## Resources
 <a href="http://ergast.com/mrd/">Ergast Developer API</a>, <a href="https://eduardoboucas.github.io/include-media/">@include-media</a>, <a href="www.countryflags.io">countryflags.io</a>

 ## Tools and technologies used
-HTML, SCSS, JavaScript, Node.js, npm, ParcelJS, ViteJS, Visual Studio Code, Git.
+HTML, SCSS, JavaScript, Node.js, npm, ParcelJS, ViteJS.